ChannelCandy Technical Architecture:

 Application code and databases are written out to persistent storage volumes.
 Engine Yard automatically mounts these volumes and takes backups for our customers.
 ChannelEyes takes advantage of AWS’s EBS storage allowing us to take regular disk snapshots of both of these volumes.
 If the need arises to ever rebuild instances from scratch, we have the ability to restore both of these volumes from previous snapshots.

 ChannelEyes takes advantage of Engine Yard’s architecture that provides automatic failover that can replace a failed master application instance with an existing application slave.
-“Takeover” is the Engine Yard failover process for recovering from failure of an application master instance.
+“Takeover” is the Engine Yard failover process for recovering from a failure of an application master instance.
 Takeover occurs when Engine Yard detects that your application master is unable to reliably respond to requests.
 For example, this can happen because of an AWS EC2 issue or because the instance froze.
 If the instance does not recover within a short time, Engine Yard does the following:

 • Terminates the problem instance.